rolandoasmat/SwiftPromise/README.md

 # SwiftPromise

-Use the Promise pattern in Swift.
+Use this library to create a thenable Promise.

 ## Usage

-Create the promise, specifying `Double` as the fulfillment object type.
+Create the promise
 ```swift
 // Init
 let promise = Promise<Double>() { fulfill, reject in